Port of Gladstone: Expansion

 The western part of the harbour basin is currently being expanded, primarily to allow increased exports of liquified natural gas (LNG).
 Expansion plans in the port include the development of LNG exports, expansion of existing coal terminals and alumina refinery as well as a possible nickel refinery.
-Santos is building a LNG plant on Curtis Island.
+Santos has a LNG plant on Curtis Island.
 Exports from the Santos plant are expected to begin in 2015.

 At least 25 million cubic metres of sediment is expected to be dredged.
 Dredging began in June 2011 and is expected to be completed in 2014.
 The Port of Gladstone has permission to dredge 32 million tonnes.
 Two water quality monitoring sites in the basin have repeatedly recorded levels of turbidity above acceptable levels.
 High turbidity levels pose a threat to seagrass beds in the area.

 In August 2011, a Fisheries Queensland spokesman said they received reports of fish with milky eyes.
 A spokesman from the Gladstone Fish Markets claimed that diseased fish were still being caught in large numbers in November 2011.

 In June 2012, the UNESCO World Heritage Committee requested that an independent review into the management of the port be undertaken.
 The review found that the port was being properly managed and that the sediment contained acceptable levels of contaminants.
 The four-person expert panel blamed severe weather for recent fish deaths.